Anuswar/offline-voice-translater/README.md

 # Real-time Voice Translator 🎙️

 Welcome to the GitHub repository for a Real-time Voice Translator!
-This repository contains the source code for a Python script that translates speech from Russian to English in real-time.
+This repository contains the source code for a Python script that translates speech between any given languages by default it set to Russian to English in real-time.
 Feel free to explore, learn, and contribute.

 ## ⚙️ Installation